webdriverio/webdriverio/website/docs/Configuration.md

 ### afterSuite

-Hook that gets executed after the suite has ended
+Hook that gets executed after the suite has ended (in Mocha/Jasmine only)

 Parameters: